wp-e-commerce/WP-e-Commerce-Wiki/Submitting-Code.md

 # Setting up your local repo

-You can skip this section and proceed to [Pull Request](#pull-request) if you already got this under control.
+You can skip this section and proceed to [Submitting Pull Request](#pull-request) if you already got this under control.

 ## Clone WP e-Commerce to your local machine
 Use either of these commands: